marlago/website/content/experiments/This sounds Turkish to me.rst

   Some examples of English agreement attraction errors.

-.. role:: error_explanation(strong)
+.. role:: error_explanation
-  :class: error
+  :class: titleungram

-Errors like (1) are called an :error_explanation:`agreement attraction errors` and they occur quite often in English.
+Errors like (1) are called :titleungram:`agreement attraction errors` and they occur quite often in English.
 And *"cabinets"*, the noun that the verb wrongly agrees with, is called **an attractor**.
 This name conveys the intuition that *"cabinets"* deceitfully lures the verb to agree with it in number instead of with the real controller, *"key"*.

 What we don't know though, is why attraction happens.
 What misleads people into making these errors?
 You might be thinking *"Jeez, it's obvious: "cabinets" is closer to the verb than "key"!
 Maybe people just produce a verb that agrees with whatever noun is closer to it".* Ok, you have a point, but notice that these errors occur even when the attractor isn't next to the verb.
 Look at the first example on your left: the noun *"errors"* triggers attraction despite the fact that the real controller, *"classification software"*, is actually closer to the verb.
 So, although linear proximity might increase attraction, it cannot be its only cause.